AAFC-BICoE/dina-db-init-container/README.md

 PREFIX_dbname
 ```

-1 Postgres extension can be added (currently limited to 1):
+Multiple Postgres extensions can be added, seperate multiple extention declarations with a space:

 ```
-PG_EXTENSION_dbname
+PG_EXTENSION_dbname: MyExtention1 MyOtherExtention
 ```
 Note that the extension must be available on the server.